lelandjansen/ScaleBook/README.md

 - Pentatonic
 - Whole tone

 Songs and other musical compositions are usually built upon a scale, meaning the notes in that piece are based on the pitches given by the scale's semitone pattern.
 Thus, a piece can start on any note and still sound similar.
 For example, Twinkle Twinkle Little Star is based on the major scale.
-In C major, the first seven notes are:
+In C major, the first seven notes are
 C | C | G | G | A | A | G

-Whereas in G major, the first seven note are:
+Whereas in G major, the first seven note are
 G | G | D | D | E | E | D

 Et cetera.

 One will notice that the semitone distance between notes in both C major and G major are identical.
 The two most common scales are the major and minor scales, often described as sounding "happy" and "sad", respectively.